-Unfortunately, a majority of people in the United States don’t follow this tried and true advice.
-According to a recent survey of Consumer Finances published by Business Insider the median amount in American’s savings account is only about five thousand dollars.
-This tells me that most American’s aren’t paying themselves first.
+Unfortunately, most people in the United States don’t follow this tried and true advice.
+According to a recent survey, the median amount in an American’s savings account is only about five thousand dollars, a glaring indication that most Americans aren’t paying themselves first.

 Why Should I Pay Myself First?

 You should pay yourself first because Future You will thank you!

 Future You will be able to live comfortably in retirement.
 Future You will have the money to take that dream vacation.

 Paying yourself first gives you options and provides a secure retirement.
 It may take some sacrifice now, but even saving a little bit today can pay off significantly in years to come.

 Paying yourself first means setting aside a portion of your paycheck for Future You before paying your bills and making purchases.

 Many people pay their bills and buy everything they want before even considering saving.
 By the time they get to it, there’s not enough left to save.

 Paying yourself first is about flipping the script.
 Instead of prioritizing bills, prioritize savings.

 The most tried and true method of paying yourself first is putting it on autopilot.
 Set up automatic transfers of your paycheck so they go directly into your savings, retirement, and brokerage accounts.